shinimol1983/opennms-tutorials-1/session3/Exercise-3-1.md

 We will return to the LinkDown trap in a future exercise but now we want to see how we can deal with a new trap which OpenNMS does not know about.

-## generating an unknown trap using mibbrowser
+## Generating an unknown trap using mibbrowser

 In the Mibbrowser, we need to define and send a trap using the following configuration.